jrexmo/jrexmo.github.io/_pages/research.md

 Here is some of my work (click for abstract):
 <details>
-  <summary> On the Advantage of Adaptivity for Sampling with Cell Probes - with Farzan Byramji, Daniel Kane, and Anthony Ostuni </summary>
+  <summary> On the Advantage of Adaptivity for Sampling with Cell Probes - with Farzan Byramji, Daniel Kane, and Anthony Ostuni, RANDOM 2026 </summary>
   We construct an explicit distribution $\mathbf{D}$ over $\{0,1\}^N$ that exhibits an essentially optimal separation between adaptive and non-adaptive cell-probe sampling.
     The distribution can be sampled exactly when each output bit is allowed two adaptive probes to an arbitrarily long sequence of independent uniform symbols from $[N]$.
     In contrast, any non-adaptive sampler requires $\tilde{\Omega}(N)$ non-adaptive cell probes to generate a distribution with total variation distance less than $1-o(1)$ from $\mathbf{D}$.